Shunkashuu/boardgame-v3/README.md

 ## Status

 Work in progress.
-The grid is on and the greyed cases are randomly generates.
+The grid is on and the players, obstacles and weapons are on the grid.
+I added a new repository with another version based on a table and div system.